 How long will it take to get a transfer?

 Many tenants ask how long it will take to get a transfer but this, unfortunately, is impossible to predict, as we don’t know how many properties are going to become vacant, and people are constantly joining and leaving the waiting list.

 Probably the most helpful property allocation information that we can give you is about property allocations (by area and property type) within the last calendar month.
 This tells you how long the applicant who was allocated the property had been in their waiting list band and which band they were in.
 The following pdf gives our latest property allocation information.
-The report for April 2021 has been delayed due to the implementation of our new IT system, it will be posted as soon as it's available.

-Council Home Allocation Information (pdf 234kb)
+Council Property Allocation Information June 2021 (pdf 235kb)

 Council Property Allocation Information July 2021 (pdf 235kb)

 Council Property Allocation Information August 2021 (pdf 232kb)

 Council Property Allocation Information September 2021 (pdf 231kb)